vaulttec/isis-script/dsl.md

 ##### Disable

 The keyword `disable` defines an expression for disabling (making read-only) the property.
-It returns a string with e reason for disabling or `null` if not disabled:
+It returns a string with the reason for disabling or `null` if not disabled:

 	property int someProperty {
 		disable {